mrphishxxx/stack-python-plone/README.md

     git clone git://github.com/pigeonflight/stack-python-plone.git $plonestack
     cd $plonestack

+###Ubuntu/Debian or OSX
+If you are on a unix terminal, the following command should work (*Cloud9 IDE* users may skip this step):

+    sudo easy_install pip
+    sudo pip install -r requirements
+    dotcloud setup

 ###Cloud9 IDE Specific step
-If you are using Cloud9 IDE the following commands will configure the dotcloud and c9 tools
+If you are using Cloud9 IDE the following commands will configure the dotcloud and c9 tools:

     source aliases
     installc9tools

+##Step 2 - Create Instance at Dotcloud
-Then create an instance of the stack at dotcloud using the 'create' and 'push':
+Create an instance of the stack at dotcloud using the 'create' and 'push' commands:

     dotcloud create $plonestack
     dotcloud push